sebsikora/dnn_superres_upscaling_demo/README.md

 It's really easy to leverage this power in your own projects using the [OpenCV dnn_superres module](https://docs.opencv.org/4.x/d5/d29/tutorial_dnn_superres_upscale_image_single.html), all you need to get started is to install the [OpenCV-contrib modules](https://pypi.org/project/opencv-contrib-python/) and download a [pre-trained model](https://github.com/opencv/opencv_contrib/tree/master/modules/dnn_superres).

-Xavier Weber has a great walk-through of the process of installing the modules and upscaling a single image [here](https://towardsdatascience.com/deep-learning-based-super-resolution-with-opencv-4fd736678066).
+Xavier Weber has a great walk-through of the process of installing the module and upscaling a single image [here](https://towardsdatascience.com/deep-learning-based-super-resolution-with-opencv-4fd736678066).
 <br/>
 <br/>